dmenezesgabriel/webdev/apps/docs/src/content/docs/notes/observables.md

 - Observables are great for managing events and streamed data whereas signals are better suited for managing application state
 - Signals can be converted to observables using `toObservable()` and observables can be converted to signals using `toSignal()`
 - Observables have no initial value, whereas signals always have an initial value

+## Angular HttpClient Observables

+HttpClient observables are short-lived by design.
+They emit a single value and then complete, which automatically triggers a cleanup process, preventing memory leaks.